 “Coming together is a beginning.
 Keeping together is progress.
 Working together is success.”
 Henry Ford.

 How to develop your coaching philosophy!

-- Watch others coach! – I really encourage that you watch other good coaches at work.
-Watching coaches on a regular basis will give you lot’s of idea’s which you can then bring into your own coaching methods.
-Ensure that who ever you decide to see has a similar philosophy to you.
+- Watch other coaches! – I really encourage that you watch other good coaches at work.
+Watching coaches on a regular basis will give you lot’s of ideas that you can then bring into your own coaching methods.
+Ensure that whoever you decide to see has a similar philosophy to you.
 You don’t want to see a coach who has a completely different take on how you want to play the game.

-- Develop a Style of play! – At some point you will need to develop a system that will connect all your new ideas from the training ground to the real game.
-A style of play is your teams identity, Do you like to build possession through the thirds? or do you prefer to attack teams quickly with fast flowing football?.
-It could easily be a mixture of the two but you need to have a clear idea of how want to play the game.
+- Develop a style of play! – At some point, you will need to develop a system that will connect all your new ideas from the training ground to the real game.
+A style of play is your team’s identity, Do you like to build possession through the thirds? or do you prefer to attack teams quickly with fast-flowing football?.
+It could easily be a mixture of the two but you need to have a clear idea of how you want to play the game.
 This will help you construct the sessions you need to achieve this.

 Learn from Failure!